-The District will provide students access to the Internet in two ways.
+The District will provide students access to the Internet in multiple ways.
 The District educational network will provide filtered internet access while on school premises.
+All District Chromebooks are filtered regardless of network.
 The District will make available filtered Internet hotspots to under-resourced students as part of the Access for All program.